Big Five personality traits: Learning styles

 Openness has been linked to learning styles that often lead to academic success and higher grades like synthesis analysis and methodical study.
 Because conscientiousness and openness have been shown to predict all four learning styles, it suggests that individuals who possess characteristics like discipline, determination, and curiosity are more likely to engage in all of the above learning styles.

 According to the research carried out by Komarraju, Karau, Schmeck & Avdic (2011), conscientiousness and agreeableness are positively related with all four learning styles, whereas neuroticism was negatively related with those four.
 Furthermore, extraversion and openness were only positively related to elaborative processing, and openness itself correlated with higher academic achievement.

 In addition, a previous study by psychologist Mikael Jensen has shown relationships between the Big Five personality traits, learning, and academic achievement.
 According to Jensen, all personality traits, except neuroticism, are associated with learning goals and motivation.
 Openness and conscientiousness influence individuals to learn to a high degree unrecognized, while extraversion and agreeableness have similar effects.
 Conscientiousness and neuroticism also influence individuals to perform well in front of others for a sense of credit and reward, while agreeableness forces individuals to avoid this strategy of learning.
 Jensen's study concludes that individuals who score high on the agreeableness trait will likely learn just to perform well in front of others.

 Besides openness, all Big Five personality traits helped predict the educational identity of students.
-Based on these findings, scientists are beginning to see that the Big Five traits might have a large influence of on academic motivation that leads to predicting a student's academic performance.
+Based on these findings, scientists are beginning to see that the Big Five traits might have a large influence on academic motivation that leads to predicting a student's academic performance.
+A study found that primary students were more associated with openness to experiences and that students would achieve greater academic success after exploring them.
+On the secondary level, achievement was more related to the conscientiousness dimension, where grade point averages (GPA) dictated their level.
+These findings further supported that conscientiousness personality traits perform at secondary and tertiary levels and have an effect on personality constructs.
+Other researchers found conscientiousness to be the most influential personality dimension on students' academic performances, followed by openness.
+Data revealed that the openness domain can predict academic achievement just as significantly as conscientiousness.

 Some authors suggested that Big Five personality traits combined with learning styles can help predict some variations in the academic performance and the academic motivation of an individual which can then influence their academic achievements.
 This may be seen because individual differences in personality represent stable approaches to information processing.
 For instance, conscientiousness has consistently emerged as a stable predictor of success in exam performance, largely because conscientious students experience fewer study delays.
 Conscientiousness shows a positive association with the four learning styles because students with high levels of conscientiousness develop focused learning strategies and appear to be more disciplined and achievement-oriented.